rafapolo/celohuobihack/README.md

 #### Description

-This project proposes a noble usage for the Celo stablecoin pegged to the brazilian official R$ Real currency: an innovative system enabling the 1.3 billion bank accounts in the country to acquire tokens and multi-chain cryptocurrencies at Huobi Exchange directly from their own bank accounts, taking advantage of the new Brazilian Central Bank protocol for instant payment, allowing us to convert a R\$ PIX transfer into 1:1 Celo cR\$ - tradable for 1291 Huobi tokens through our dApp - while collecting an experimental market-maker fee, directly distributed into impactMarket's poverty alleviation mechanisms, and our own MCO2 token vault - used to bootstrap our DAO aiming to protect Brazilian lands.
+This project proposes a noble usage for the Celo stablecoin pegged to the brazilian official R&#36; Real currency: an innovative system enabling the 1.3 billion bank accounts in the country to acquire tokens and multi-chain cryptocurrencies at Huobi Exchange directly from their own bank accounts, taking advantage of the new Brazilian Central Bank protocol for instant payment, allowing us to convert Fiat PIX transfer into 1:1 Celo  - tradable for 1291 Huobi tokens through our dApp - while collecting an experimental market-maker fee, directly distributed into impactMarket's poverty alleviation mechanisms, and our own MCO2 token vault - used to bootstrap our DAO aiming to protect Brazilian lands.

 #### Context